snowflakedb/snowflake-sqlalchemy/README.rst

 Object Name Case Handling
 -------------------------------------------------------------------------------

 Snowflake stores all case-insensitive object names in uppercase text.
 In contrast, SQLAlchemy considers all lowercase object names to be case-insensitive.
 Snowflake SQLAlchemy converts the object name case during schema-level communication, i.e. during table and index reflection.
 If you use uppercase object names, SQLAlchemy assumes they are case-sensitive and encloses the names with quotes.
+This behavior will cause mismatches agaisnt data dictionary data received from Snowflake, so unless identifier names have been truly created as case sensitive using quotes, e.g., :code:`"TestDb"`, all lowercase names should be used on the SQLAlchemy side.

 Index Support
 -------------------------------------------------------------------------------